Donuts soaked in sugar syrup

 - Make Syrup: Combine water and sugar in a large sauce pan.
 Bring to boil on a medium high heat.
 Open cardamom pods slightly.
 Turn heat to low; add saffron and cardamom pods to syrup.
 Let it simmer on low heat for 10 to 12 minutes.

 - Divide the dough into 30 or so equal portions and form into balls (gulab jamun).
-Keep it cover with a kitchen towel.
+Keep it covered with a kitchen towel.

 - Heat oil or shortening in a frying pan on medium-high heat until hot enough for frying.
 Reduce heat to medium.
 Fry 6 to 7 gulab jamun at a time, until golden brown, about 3 minutes.
 Drain excess oil on paper towel and immediately drop them into sugar syrup.
 Repeat process for rest of gulab jamun.
 Let gulab jamun soak in sugar syrup for at least 3 hours before serving.
 Can be served warm or at room temperature as a sweet or a snack.